ultimateownsz/PySeas/README.md

 ## Project Description

 PySeas is a community-driven project to create an exciting and engaging pirate themed adventure board game inspired by the game Sea of Thieves.
-This game is designed to be engaging and using interactive elements using tools called Python and Pygame, but you don't need to be a programmer to get involved or enjoy it!
+This game is designed to be engaging and using interactive elements using tools called Python and Pygame-CE, but you don't need to be a programmer to get involved or enjoy it!

 ## Why Join PySeas?